jnuho/mkdocs/docs/blog/posts/Kubernetes-Core-Concept.md

         - request → api server → validates request → other processes → pod creation
     - UI (dashboard), API(script,sdk), CLI (kubectl)
 - `kube-scheduler`
-    - schedule new pod → api server → scheduler
-    - → intelligently decide which node to put the new Pods based on resource percentage of nodes being used
-    - scans for newly created pods and assigns them nodes based on a variety of factors
+    - watches for newly created Pods with no assigned node, and selects a node for them to run on.
-        - including resource requirements, hardware/software constraints and data locality.
+    - based on resource percentage of nodes being used - including resource requirements, hardware/software constraints and data locality.
-    - distribute workloads across worker nodes
+    - schedule new pod → api server → scheduler: distribute workloads across worker nodes
 - `kube-controller-manager`
     - ensures the cluster remains in the desired state
     - run controllers which run loops to ensure the configuration matches actual state of the running cluster.